Zoinks! (A Halloween Tale)

 'Yeah, good idea,' he said.
 He turned to address the teenagers.
 'One of you must have a mobile phone.
 You probably all have.'

-'Of course, haven't you?'
+'Of course we have, haven't you?'
 Stef asked in amazement.

-'But they seem useful, so we're working on it,' added Ron.
+'But they seem to be very useful, so we're working on it,' added Ron.

 'You,' Harry pointed at Nicole.
 'You were the first to get down here.
 Would you dial 999, please?
 Ask for the police, and let them know what's happened.
 You four can take the credit.
 You've just foiled a robbery, congratulations.'